Replacing a head gasket can be expensive. Costs vary depending on several factors.

 Cost Of Parts

-A new head gasket or gasket set can cost about $100–$400 depending on the vehicle.
-Note that total parts in many estimates (gasket set, head bolts, fluids, ancillary seals) often add up to ~$800–$900 for common vehicles.
+A new head gasket or gasket set runs about $100–$400 depending on the vehicle.
+When you factor in the full parts list (gasket set, head bolts, fluids, ancillary seals), the total parts cost for common vehicles often lands around $800–$900.

 Labor Charges